 Can I replace the springs on my own?

-All experts at Garage Door Repair Northridge recommend avoiding repairing or replacing garage door springs.
+Our experts recommend avoiding repairing or replacing garage door springs.
 They work under tremendous pressure and they can become extremely dangerous when you are trying to release that tension without knowledge, experience and proper tools and equipment.